 - Craig Richardson - resigned 25/07/2023

-There is currently one co-opted local governor vacancy.
+There are currently two co-opted local governor vacancies.

-Each school has its own local governing body (LGB).
-The chair of each LGB will also sit on a collective group of similar chairs, from which one representative will be elected and then co-opted onto the executive board.
+Each school has its own local governance committee (LGC).
+The chair of each LGC will also sit on a collective group of similar chairs, from which one representative will be elected and then co-opted onto the executive board.
 This process will be repeated every two years, thus affording new chairs the opportunity to be similarly elected.

-TWHF executive board has clearly identified the areas of responsibility that they delegate to the LGBs.
-Although not in any way legally responsible, and not itself accountable for the statutory functions, the LGB has an important role to play in assisting the school to operate effectively in line with the wishes of TWHF executive board as communicated to the LGB.
+TWHF executive board has clearly identified the areas of responsibility that they delegate to the LGCs.
+Although not in any way legally responsible, and not itself accountable for the statutory functions, the LGC has an important role to play in assisting the school to operate effectively in line with the wishes of TWHF executive board as communicated to the LGC.

 To learn more, visit The White Horse Federation website.